-As at year end 2022, the size of the investment portfolio and the liabilities had increased considerably compared to 2021, in line with CES's business plan and driven by business written and capital injected.
-Gross premiums written in 2022 increased significantly to \$204.7m (2021 gross premiums written: \$30.1m) and assets under management grew to \$113.7m.
+As at year end 2023, the size of the investment portfolio and the liabilities had increased considerably compared to 2022, in line with CES's business plan and driven by business written and capital injected.
+Gross premiums written in 2023 increased significantly to \$266.1m (2022: \$204.7m) and assets under management grew to \$94.8m (2022: \$87.5m).
 As a result, Market risk exposure increased in absolute terms, in line with the growth in assets under management.
-A measurement of inflation risk in the CES balance sheet was also added to the framework in Q4 2022, increasing risk utilisation.
-Market risk exposure remained within risk appetite throughout 2022.
+Market risk exposure remained within risk appetite throughout 2023.